macmillanpublishers/bookmaker/README.md

 Welcome to the Bookmaker toolchain!
 Bookmaker comprises a series of scripts that turn a Word document into an HTML document, and then into a PDF and/or EPUB file.

 Each script in the Bookmaker sequence performs a distinct set of actions that builds on the scripts that came before, and depends on any number of other scripts or tools.
-These scripts were written specifically for use at Macmillan, and thus many of the filenames, arguments, and paths are direct references to that internal workflow.
+While most of these scripts were originally written for internal use at Macmillan, we've done our best to hone them down to a cross-platform, generic core that can be used out of the box (though there are still a number of dependencies, discussed further down).
 The scripts all live here, in the _core_ directory.

-Additionally, correct transformation depends on correct application of the Macmillan Word template, a set of styles and rules for Microsoft Word manuscripts that create the initial structure each manuscript needs in order to cleanly transform into valid HTMLBook HTML.
+It's important to note that correct transformation depends on correct application of the Macmillan Word template, a set of styles and rules for Microsoft Word manuscripts that create the initial structure each manuscript needs in order to cleanly transform into valid HTMLBook HTML.
 You can learn more about styling and the Word template [here](https://macmillan.atlassian.net/wiki/display/PBL/Manuscript+Styling+with+MS+Word).

 ## Bookmaker Components